by Susan Flantzer

 In 1801, Napoleon conquered Tuscany and Ferdinando was forced by the Treaty of Aranjuez to leave Tuscany to make way for the Kingdom of Etruria.
 Ferdinando and his family went into exile in Vienna, Austria.
 In 1807, Napoleon dissolved the Kingdom of Etruria and integrated it into France.
 After Napoleon’s downfall in 1814, Tuscany was restored to Ferdinando.

 While the family was in exile in Vienna, Austria, Luisa, aged 29, died in childbirth delivering a stillborn son on September 19, 1802, at Hofburg Palace.
-She was buried with her stillborn son in her arms at the Imperial Crypt in Vienna, Austria.
+She was buried with her stillborn son in her arms in the Imperial Crypt at the Capuchin Church in Vienna, Austria.
 Twenty years after Luisa’s death, 52-year-old Ferdinando married 25-year-old Princess Maria Ferdinanda of Saxony.
 The couple had no children.
 Ferdinando survived his first wife Luisa by twenty-two years, dying at the age of 55, on June 18, 1824, in Florence, Grand Duchy of Tuscany, now in Italy.
 He was buried in the Medici Chapel at the Basilica of San Lorenzo in Florence, Grand Duchy of Tuscany, now in Italy.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.